pchemguy/spec-kit/templates/capabilities/capabilities.md

 The LLM MUST NOT expand capability semantics beyond what is reasonably supported by the associated capability signals and their immediate context.

 A **capability candidate** is a provisional capability inferred from one or more capability signals during decomposition.
 Capability candidates are identified, classified, grouped, split, revised, or rejected before the final capability set is returned.

-**Capability Model classification** is a central component of capability decomposition.
-It provides a structural reasoning model that the LLM MUST use to:

-- distinguish primary user intent from supporting behavior and system form;
-- guide identification and scoping of capabilities;
-- prevent conflation of domain logic, supporting functionality, and form-factor concerns;
-- steer boundary decisions during capability scoping.

-The Capability Model classifies capabilities by their relation to primary user intent and by whether their semantics imply interaction with conceptual system state.
-It MUST NOT classify capabilities based on interface, presentation, or implementation form.

-Each capability MUST be associated with exactly one Capability Model class:

-- **Core User Capability** — defines primary user intent and core state semantics.
-- **Supporting Functional Capability** — affects, governs, validates, or transforms core state and provides functionality required to make the core user capability usable, complete, or coherent.
-- **Non-Functional and Form-Factor (NFFF) Aspect** — defines user access, interaction form, environment, or experience without affecting core state.

-Capability Model classification is foundational for downstream analysis, but its primary role is to shape decomposition itself.

 ---